mobiusml/gemlite/README.md

 * <b><a href="https://github.com/mobiusml/gemlite/blob/master/gemlite/triton_kernels/gemv_revsplitK_A16fWnO16f_int32packing.py">Gemv RevSplit-K</a></b>:
 This newly proposed algorithm in GemLite operates in contrast to the GEMM Split-K approach, but within a GEMV context.
 By doubling the workload per Triton program launched in the GEMV kernel, it reduces the frequency of loading scales/zeros and lowers the number of threads needed.
 As a result, this method delivers the best performance for batch-size=1 decoding.

-All kernels are flexible, supporting 8, 4, 2, and 1-bit weight precisions.
+All kernels are flexible, supporting 8, 4, 2, and 1-bit weight precisions as well as both fp16 and int8/fp8 activations.

-To achieve optimal performance, it’s crucial to configure the eviction policy correctly.
-This is especially important in memory-bound scenarios, where we aim to cache activations by setting `eviction_policy="evict_last"`.
-Float16 accumulation further improves performance in compute-bound scenarios on consumer devices.

-For bitpacking, we adapt the method from the GPTQ Triton V2 implementation, which can be found <a href="https://github.com/LeiWang1999/GPTQModel/blob/main/gptqmodel/nn_modules/qlinear/qlinear_tritonv2.py#L97-L105">here</a>.
-We modifiy the bitpacking to support both 32-bit and 8-bit bitpacking, as well as packing along the rows or the columns.

 ## Performance
 ### End-2-End Performance
 We present various end-2-end Llama results generated with <a href="https://github.com/pytorch/ao/tree/main/torchao/_models/llama">gptfast</a>.
 GemLite leads to up to 7-8x faster prefill and 3-6x faster decoding compared to the default torchao kernels: